APeng215/ZombPlayer-forge/README.md

 2. Copy or cut the jar file you've just downloaded to your mod path (usually ".../.minecraft/mods" or ".../.minecraft/versions/\<versionName>/mods")
 3. Make sure you have installed forge of proper version.

+## Feedback

+Anybody could [create an issue](https://github.com/APeng215/ZombPlayer-forge/issues/new) to report bugs, give suggestions and so on.

 ## Credits

 ### Localization